Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Decomposition of Dynamical Matrix

-As a transformation, the isometric orthogonal part $\V_t$ can be considered as a rotation in $\Real^n,$ while the positive part $\pp$ becomes a scaling in case $\M$ is a contraction as in our case.
-Hence, $\rot_t$ and $\scale_t$, will be called a rotation part and a scaling part, respectively.
-In this sense, the induced maps will be treated as a unitary evolution and dissipation processes.
-The interpretation of the unitary mapping on a finite dimensional state space (or operator space) as a rotational transformation on the real vector space is common in the field of information geometry \cite{geobook}.
-The latter analogue, which we introduce can reflect the dissipative behaviour, e.g. distilling a heat from the work.
-This will be clear when we consider the Lindblad map, and its conditions which force a close relationship between the rotation part and the scaling part of the dynamical matrix.
+As a transformation, the isometric orthogonal part $\V_t$ can be identified as a rotation in $\Real^{d^2-1},$ while the positive part $\pp_t$ as a scaling map when $\M_t$ is a contraction map, as in our case.
+For this reason, the induced maps $\varphi\left[\rot_t\right]$ and $\varphi\left[\scale_t\right]$ will be treated as reversible and irreversible processes, respectively.
+We remark that the interpretation of the unitary mapping on a finite dimensional space as a rotational transformation on the real vector space is common in the field of information geometry \cite{geobook}.
+Similarly, $\varphi\left[\scale_t\right]$ can reflect the dissipative behaviour, e.g. distilling heat from work.
+This will be clear when we consider a close relationship between the rotation and scaling parts in Section \ref{subsec:semigroup}.